Join us in these

 The second area that you should examine is the competition to determine which areas your competition is strong in.
 The reasoning for this is to make sure any area in which you decide to expand should not be an area in which the competition, whether it is another independent retailer or a chain store, is already strong.

-In our example, consider a retailer that has a rifle selection that, overall, is his strongest sales department.
-Looking at the competition, we find that most of the box stores and discount stores also have a selection of rifles.
-Closer examination of the fine lines within the department indicates that some of the best margins are with the more expensive rifles.
-And again looking at the competition, we find that they are offering a limited selection, more inexpensive rifles, and that they each carry many of the same lines as each other.
+In our example, consider a retailer that has a selection that, overall, is his strongest sales department.
+Looking at the competition, we find that most of the box stores and discount stores also have a smaller selection of the same products.
+Closer examination of the fine lines within the department indicates that some of the best margins are with the more expensive items.
+And again looking at the competition, we find that they are offering a limited selection, more inexpensive items, and that they each carry many of the same lines as each other.

 The second point that we are looking for, are areas which have a substantial turn.
-Looking at our example dealer, we find that shells have the highest turn.
+Looking at our example dealer, we find other items have the highest turn.
 While the competition offers many of the same products, he is pleased with the quick turn of these products in his store.

-One of the opportunities that we would see in this scenario would be to expand the selection to include several unique choices in regards to shell lengths or gram weights.
+One of the opportunities that we would see in this scenario would be to expand the selection to include several unique choices in regards to sizes or colors.
 Adding these items, we will probably find we can again increase our margins.
-The feature that we could offer to set us apart from the competition, would be free coupons to test fire their purchases at a local firing range.
-One last detail that could be offered would be to promote any services that you provide, whether it be gunsmithing or simply a cleaning service.

 Start this exercise by looking at the reports from your computer, and then begin to look for these opportunities.
 You will not only grow the sales in your store, but you will find many ideas to offer services to your customers that the competition just can't match.